ayushkumarshah/ayushkumarshah.github.io/_posts/2020-06-06-pandas-pipe-plotly.md

 ### 4. Easier to debug

-In this approach, you know what is actually happening in each step which makes it a lot easier to debug.
+In this approach, you know what is happening in each step which makes it a lot easier to debug.
 Furthermore, since all the operations are functions, you can easily debug the code by performing unit tests or using other methods on the functions.

 ### 5. Readability

 This approach helps you prevent miles of scrolling and also is easily readable than the previous approach.
-By lloking at the code, you can easily understand what operations are being performed on the data and also can see the effect of those operations on the data in each step using decorator.
+By looking at the code, you can easily understand what operations are being performed on the data and also can see the effect of those operations on the data in each step using decorator.

 Example: